Guilty Circle

 Guilty Circle (ギルティサークル, Giruti Sākuru) is a Japanese manga series written by Tsukasa Monma and illustrated by Yammy Yamamoto.
 It began serialization on Kodansha's Magazine Pocket website and app in May 2021.

+Plot

+Doji Sawaya, a first-year student at Seio University, begins college hoping that moving to Tokyo, entering university, and joining a club will help him get a girlfriend.
+During the spring club recruitment period, he meets Kaede Hoshimi, a beautiful student, and attends a club welcome party with her.
+After joining the group, Sawaya discovers that the club is hiding a dark side beneath its sociable exterior.

 Publication

 Written by Tsukasa Monma and illustrated by Yammy Yamamoto, Guilty Circle began serialization on Kodansha's Magazine Pocket website and app on May 4, 2021.
-Its chapters have been collected into eighteen tankōbon volumes as of November 2025.
+Its chapters have been collected into twenty-two tankōbon volumes as of September 2026.